muziejus/wandering-rocks/markdown/further.md

 * Hart, Clive and David Hayman. _James Joyce’s Ulysses: Critical Essays_.
 Berkeley, CA: U of California P., 1974.

+* Harvey, David. _Justice, Nature, and the Geography of Difference_.
+Cambridge, MA: Blackwell, 1996.

 * Huang Shan-Yun. “‘Wandering Temporalities’: Rethinking *Imagined Communities* through ‘Wandering Rocks.’” _JJQ_ (49.3–4), 2012.
 589–610.

+* Jamson, Fredric. _Postmodernism, or, the Cultural Logic of Late Capitalism_.
+Durham: Duke UP, 1999.

 * Joyce, James. _Ulysses_.
 New York: Vintage, 1961.

 * Joyce, James. _Ulysses: The Corrected Text_.
 New York: Vintage, 1986.

+* Massey, Doreen.
+“Politics and Space/Time.” _New Left Review_ (196.1), 1992.
+65–84.

 * Meeks, Elijah. _D3.js in Action_.
 Shelter Island, NY: Manning, 2015.

 * Murray, Scott. _Interactive Data Visualization for the Web_.
 Sebastopol, CA: O’Reilly Media, 2013.

+* Soja, Edward. _Thirdspace: Journeys to Los Angeles and Other Real-and-Imagined Places_.
+Cambridge, MA: Blackwell, 1996.

 * Woloch, Alex. _The One vs. the Many: Minor Characters and the Space of the Protagonist_.
 Princeton: Princeton UP, 2003.